 This logger gets the user from the injected

-which happens also to be injected at the application level.
+which is also injected at the application level.

 Aliased class providers